 Upon removal, I pat any remaining essence into the skin.
 There is no uncomfortable residue instead a plumping effect, the result of visibly increased hydration.
 Skin feels bouncy and looks refreshed.
 Together with the added moisture comes increased brightening thanks to the Niacinamide content and whitening effects of some of the botanical extracts.
 Regarding firming, this goes hand in hand with hydration improvement.
 Increased moisture will give the skin a more taut look and hence the appearance of firmness.
 As with any mask, the general effects are of course temporary and require continuous use to be maintained.
 These are a great way to refresh your complexion in the short term.
 The reduction in inflammation can lead to eventual healing and calming of irritated skin, so may therefore have a longer lasting impact.

 Using hydrogel patches requires some level of dedication and persistence.
 It’s not just another layer within the routine.
 It takes a good half hour to get the most out of them so you have to frequently allocate adequate time to achieve any benefit.
 I try to use them on alternate days for at least 30 minutes.
-If I want to look refreshed prior to an engagement, I will use them prior rather than as part of my regular skincare routine.
+If I want to look refreshed prior to an engagement, I’ll apply the patches rather than incorporate them as part of my regular skincare routine.

-I am really enjoying incorporating the Heimish Bulgarian Rose Water Hydrogel Eye Patches into my routine.
+I’m really enjoying having the Heimish Bulgarian Rose Water Hydrogel Eye Patches in my routine.
 They are effective and deliver on their claims, my skin experiencing instant plumping and brightening.

 |Eco-friendly, biodegradable formulation||Only available online for Australian consumers|